phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/Biosample-intro.md

 ##### [individual_age_at_collection](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#individual-age-at-collection)

-This attribute is represented by the [sample-individual-age-at-collection](StructureDefinition-sample-individual-age-at-collection.html) extension in the [Sample](StructureDefinition-Sample.html) profile.
+This attribute is represented by the [sample-individual-age-at-collection](StructureDefinition-sample-individual-age-at-collection.html) extension in the [Specimen-Phenopackets](StructureDefinition-Specimen-Phenopackets.html) profile.

 ##### [histological_diagnosis](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#histological-diagnosis)

-TODO
+This attributes maps to the _conclusionCode_ attribute of a [DiagnosticReport](http://hl7.org/fhir/diagnosticreport.html), which is profiled as [DiagnosticReport-Phenopackets](StructureDefinition-DiagnosticReport-Phenopackets.html).

 ##### [tumor_progression](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#tumor-progression)

 One of the limitations of the current Phenopackets specification is that it does not allow representing tumours as first class entities.
 This complicates tracking tumours at different points in time.
-In the FHIR implementation, a tumour associated with the Biosample is represented using a profile on a BodyStructure resource.
-The _tumor progession_ attribute maps to the _morphology_ attribute in this FHIR resouce.
-The values of the _morphology_ attribute are constrained to a value set that repesents tumour progression.
+In the FHIR implementation, a tumour associated with the Biosample is represented using [Tumor](StructureDefinition-Tumor.html), a profile on the [BodyStructure](http://hl7.org/fhir/bodystructure.html) resource.
+The _tumor progession_ roughly corresponds to the _morphology_ attribute in this FHIR resouce.

 ##### [tumor_grade](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#tumor-grade)

+This attribute is represented as [TumorGrade](StructureDefinition-TumorGrade.html), a profile on [Observation](http://hl7.org/fhir/observation.html).

 ##### [tumor_stage](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#tumor-stage)

+This attribute is represented as [TumorStage](StructureDefinition-TumorStage.html), a profile on [Observation](http://hl7.org/fhir/observation.html).

 ##### [diagnostic_markers](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#diagnostic-markers)

 ##### [procedure](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#procedure)